urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 ## The birthday attack
 Hashing collisions are studied in cryptography where an attacker comes up with a string that will generate the same hash (cause a collision).
-I won't go more into collisions but [birthday attack] and [birthday problem] can provide further reading.
-The [birthday attack] wikipedia page even contains a table showing the sample size and the probability of random collision.
+They are out of the scope of this post but [birthday attack] and [birthday problem] can provide further reading.
 There's also this lecture on YouTube from the Coursera cryptography course [Cryptography generic birthday attack (collision resistance)].